EGanji/GitQuickHelp/README.md

-# GitQuickHelp
+title: [GitQuickHelp]
-This guide helps you to setup Git on your machine from the scratch.
+description: [This guide helps you to setup Git on your machine from the scratch.]

 This quick guide desigend in several parts which tries to be informative and practical.